Notice of Privacy Practices

 Our Confidentiality Commitment.
-Westchester Village of Lenexa takes the privacy of health information very seriously and is committed to protecting your privacy.
+Westchester Village takes the privacy of health information very seriously and is committed to protecting your privacy.
 This notice describes our practices related to the privacy of your health information and how we may use the information we collect and maintain related to your care and we must provide you with a copy of our privacy practices upon your request.
 We may change what this notice says, but will provide you with information about any changes made the next time you receive services from us or if you request our updated privacy practices from us.
 We will follow the policies currently in effect.

 Meaning of “you,” “we,” “us,” and “our.”
 In this notice, when we say “we”, “us”, or “our”, we mean our facility and all its employees, staff, and volunteers.
 Please keep in mind other healthcare providers may treat you in our facility, including physicians or therapists.
-Those providers may have different Privacy Practices than Westchester Village of Lenexa’s.
+Those providers may have different Privacy Practices than Westchester Village’s.
 When we say “you,” “your”, or “yours,” we mean you as an individual and/or your legal personal representative.

 Understanding Your Protected Health Information.
 Protected health information is any information created and used by us, or received from a health care provider, about your health care.
 Information may include your name, address, birth date, phone number, social security number, health insurance policies, medical information, your diagnoses, and the care or treatments you receive.